What Type of Program Are you?

 Rackham Graduate School Admissions

-Do international applicants have to take any tests other than the GRE?
+Do international applicants have to take any English Proficiency test?

 International students are required to take the TOEFL.
 However, if you obtained your undergraduate degree at an English-speaking university, you may qualify for an English Proficiency waiver.
 Please see Rackham's Tests webpage for further details.

 Do international applicants have to complete the University of Michigan Affidavit of Financial Support for International Students?

 You only need to submit this form if you are admitted into the program.
 Rackham will send this form to admitted international students at the time admission is finalized.
 The letter of financial support you receive from the Department can be used as documentation.
 Since our Ph.D. program is for 5 years and fully funded, you only need to submit additional documentation if you are bringing dependents with you.
 Please see Rackham's Immigration Documents webpage for more information.